Defensible Deletion: When Is It OK to Delete Data Under a Data Deletion Policy?

 Even with this important FRCP update to Rule 37(e), many GCs have not changed their data deletion stance.
 I still run into corporate Compliance, Records, and Legal professionals who say their standard data retention/disposition instructions are still not to delete any data, ever.

-In fact, the legal best practice is to delete records when expired and general data as soon as the data is no longer has value for the company.
+In fact as part of a comprehensive data deletion policy, the legal best practice is to delete records when expired and general data as soon as the data no longer has value for the company.

 Unless your company has specific regulatory retention requirements or anticipates legal action, data retention is strictly up to the organization.
 There are no laws that instruct organizations to keep general (non-regulated) data for any period of time.
 In the past, I have seen some large organizations institute very compressed retention policies, including only two weeks on all email where the email is automatically deleted from the system unless the custodian or legal department has placed a legal hold on the email.